-1. Live each day to the fullest.
-Slow down and use all of your senses to enjoy whatever beauty there is to enjoy.
+1. I try to live each day to the fullest.
+Granted everyone needs a day off from “doing” things.
+Everyone needs a day to unwind, relax and turn the stress off.
+Slowing down and using all of your senses enables us to enjoy whatever beauty there is to enjoy more fully.

-2. Keep a sense of gratitude (a heartfelt appreciation) and have a thankful attitude for the good things of this life.
-A mind filled with gratitude has been found to increase levels of dopamine and serotonin (also found in antidepressants) in the brain!
+2. Keep a sense of gratitude and have a heartfelt appreciation for the good things of this life.
+A grateful mind increases levels of dopamine and serotonin (also found in antidepressants) in the brain!)

-4. Since we are starting our second childhood, (I mean that in a pleasant way), why not do what children do when we are able.
-They get together with other kids; play games; notice their world through eyes of innocence; see beauty, hear music, touch their environment and explore it.
+Since we are starting our second childhood, (I mean that in a good way), why not learn from children how to have fun.
+They get together with other kids; play games; notice their world through eyes of amazement as iit is the first time for them; see beauty, hear music, touch their environment and explore it.

 Get together with other people of any age.
 Share your stories and listen to theirs.
 Play card games, dominoes, bridge or whatever is fun to you.

-5. Do something everyday that brings you joy.
-Water your plants, grow orchids, take naps with your cat, walk your dog, visit a friend, go somewhere different to eat lunch or supper or even breakfast.
-Have you been to a museum lately?
-There are so many wonders to see and learn about there.
+5. Do something everyday that brings you joy: water your plants; grow orchids; take naps with your cat; walk your dog; go somewhere different to eat lunch or supper or even breakfast.
+Did you know you and a friend can eat together even 6 feet apart?

 6. If you can’t walk, rent a wheelchair or a motorized scooter for adults.
 If you can’t hear, get hearing aids.
-If your eyes are failing, get glasses or if possible surgery.
+If your eyes are failing, get glasses or, if possible, have surgery.
 There are so many wonders you are missing!!

 7. If you are home-bound get books from the library, or listen to music or books on CD’s or find an app for your phone or computer where you can hear audio books.

-Don’t just sit around the house moping!
-Just Do something Fun!!
+Stop just sitting around the house moping!
+Just Do Something Fun!